Managing the Energy Transition

 What's it all about?
 The clean energy transition is upon us–cleaner, cheaper resources like wind, solar, and batteries are the future.
 But PJM is still stuck living in the past and has hampered the transition.
 We are on constant watch to make sure power grid operators get with the program and employ rules that treat clean energy sources fairly.

-1. Interconnection queue reform: Developers have proposed enough wind, solar and battery storage projects (290 gigawatts) to power the entire PJM region.
+1. Interconnection queue reform: Developers have proposed enough wind, solar and battery storage projects (about 290 gigawatts) to provide abundant and low-cost energy for the region and bring down prices in PJM's capacity market.
 Unfortunately, these projects wait so long for final approval in PJM’s “interconnection queue” that most are in danger of never getting built.
 The Federal Energy Regulatory Commission (FERC) has laid out new standards–Order 2023–for interconnection processing.
-PJM has been foot-dragging on compliance, asking for exceptions to a number of these standards, including realistic treatment of battery storage, a technology that could be a huge help in easing these serious grid problems.
-PJM needs to comply with the rule and process the backlog, and fast.
+PJM has been foot-dragging on compliance, asking for exceptions to a number of these standards.
+Although there’s more work to do, FERC took a step in the right direction when it ordered PJM to incorporate battery storage and Grid Enhancing Technologies (GETs) in commonsense ways in its grid planning.
+“We urge the grid operator to make the ordered changes and work with PJM states and environmental and consumer advocates to process the interconnection queue faster and reduce prices,” CUB and the Consumers for a Better Grid project said in a statement.

 2. Surplus Interconnection Service: Surplus interconnection allows multiple resources to use the same interconnection point and fill in when another resource isn’t performing.
 For example, a gas plant could share a connection with a battery, which means the gas plant could run less while the battery provides capacity.
-PJM recently sent a proposal for surplus to FERC–let’s hope it gets approved!
+One study has shown that PJM could add a whopping 153 GW of clean energy through surplus.
+FERC recently approved PJM’s proposal for surplus–developers should take advantage of this grid efficiency quickly!

 Why should consumers care?
-CUB believes that clean energy is the most affordable energy--the market price of wind and solar have been dropping significantly in recent years, and those resources also avoid the expensive societal costs (health problems, volatile weather, for example) caused by fossil fuels making climate change worse.
-Unfortunately, under proposals like the gas fast track and the MOPR, customers would be on the hook for higher electric bills to support dirty energy and slow the transition to clean resources.
-Fortunately, the MOPR changes were shot down.
-But the gas fast track is still alive.
+Large-scale onshore wind and solar projects are the most cost-effective forms of new energy generation–even without tax subsidies, according to a 2025 report from the financial firm Lazard.
+Those resources also avoid the expensive societal costs of fossil fuels–like health problems and climate change.
+Unfortunately, under proposals like the gas fast track and the DOE 202(c) orders, customers would be on the hook for higher electric bills to support dirty energy and slow the transition to clean resources.
 It is vital that we maintain vigilance because fossil fuel interests are constantly working to engineer rule changes that favor them.

 Resources